Azure/terraform-azurerm-avm-res-network-applicationgateway/examples/simple_http_app_gateway_internal/README.md

 <!-- BEGIN_TF_DOCS -->
+# Application Gateway Internal
+Azure Application Gateway Standard v2 can be configured with an Internet-facing VIP or with an internal endpoint that isn't exposed to the Internet.
+An internal endpoint uses a private IP address for the frontend, which is also known as an internal load balancer (ILB) endpoint.

 # Default example

 This deploys the module in its simplest form.

 ```hcl
 #----------All Required Provider Section-----------
 terraform {
   required_version = ">= 1.5"